History of rail transport in Great Britain 1830–1922: "The Battle of the Gauges"

 The undaunted GWR pressed ahead into the West Midlands, in hard-fought competition with the London and North Western Railway.
 Birmingham was reached in 1852, at Snow Hill and Wolverhampton at Low Level (the furthest-north broad-gauge station) in 1854.
 The Bristol and Gloucester Railway had been bought by the Midland Railway in 1846 and converted to standard gauge in 1854, bringing mixed gauge track (with three rails, so that both broad and standard gauge trains could run on it) to Bristol.
 By the 1860s the gauge war was lost; with the merger of the standard-gauge West Midland Railway into the GWR in 1861 mixed gauge came to Paddington, and by 1869 there was no broad-gauge track north of Oxford.

 Through this period the conversion to standard gauge continued, with mixed-gauge track reaching Exeter in 1876.
 By this time most conversions were bypassing mixed gauge and going directly from broad to standard.
 The final stretch of broad gauge on the national network was converted to standard in a single weekend in May 1892.

 There is one small exception: The Holyhead Breakwater Railway, laid for the construction of the breakwater, was constructed at the broad gauge.
 Construction finished in 1870, and one locomotive was sold to a local company which had its own sidings leading to the dock.
 It continued to work this isolated network until 1913 when it wore out and the network was regauged.

 London

-By the 1850s, many steam-powered railways had reached the fringes of built-up London (which was much smaller than now).
-But the new lines were not permitted to demolish enough property to penetrate the City or the West End, so passengers had to disembark at Paddington, Euston, King's Cross, Fenchurch Street, Charing Cross, Waterloo or Victoria and then make their own way via hackney carriage or on foot into the centre, thereby massively increasing congestion in the city.
+By the 1850s, many steam-powered railways had reached the fringes of built-up London (which was much smaller than now), but the new lines were not permitted to demolish enough property to penetrate the City or the West End.
+Passengers disembarked at Paddington, Euston, King's Cross, Fenchurch Street, Charing Cross, Waterloo or Victoria and then made their own way via hackney carriage or on foot into the centre, thereby increasing congestion in the city.
 The Metropolitan Railway was built under the ground to connect several of these separate railway terminals.
 It opened in 1863, and was the first line of what was to become the London Underground.
-Marylebone was connected to the Bakerloo line in 1907, however Fenchurch Street was never connected to the system - a peculiarity that remains to the present day.
+Marylebone was connected to the Bakerloo line in 1907, but Fenchurch Street was never connected to the system.